Vladislav-Kalinichenko/AHRS-gamepad-tracker/README.md

 I added a button to recenter the tracker position (tied to Pin 7).
 Properly calibrated sensors will stay centered, button is needed at the first launch or to trim the head position corresponding to the body position during the game.
 Still the device can be used on a Win machines as originally designed, but additionally, you will have Gamepad connected (my requirements were 2 axes only, so it is a 2DOF tracker - Yaw and Pitch).

-Tested on macbook air M1 in Warthunder game.
+Tested on macbook air M1 in Warthunder and X-plane games.

 # Known issues
 For initial calibration Win machine is needed (as it will write the EEPROM data), modification of gamepad code could be done on Mac machine afterwards.